e-tinkers/LCD-5110-Arduino-library/README.md

 # Simple LCD5110/PCD8544 library
 This is a simple and SRAM-efficient Arduino library for LCD 5110 (a.k.a.
 Nokia 5110 or PCD8544) display module.
-Unlike other libraries that try to be swiss-knift for all LCD modules, this library targeting only on LCD modules with PCD8544 chip with compact code and reliable SPI interface.
-It has extremely low usage of SRAM with only 23 bytes (depends on MCU used).
+Unlike other libraries that try to be swiss-knift for all LCD modules, this library targeting only on LCD5110 with compact code and reliable SPI interface.
+It has extremely low usage of only 23 bytes SRAM (depends on MCU used).

 ## Installation